PhasesResearchLab/pySIPFENN/README.md

 ### Applications

-pySIPFENN in a very flexible tool that can, in principle be used, for prediction of any property of interest that depends on an atomic configuration, with very little modifications.
-The models shipped by default are trained to predict formation energy because that is what our research group is interested in; however, if one wanted to predict Poisson's ratio and trained a model based on the same features, adding it would take minutes.
-Simply add the model in open ONNX format and link it using _models.json_ file, as described in documentation.
+pySIPFENN is a very flexible tool that can, in principle, be used for the prediction of any property of interest that depends on an atomic configuration with very few modifications.
+The models shipped by default are trained to predict formation energy because that is what our research group is interested in; however, if one wanted to predict Poisson’s ratio and trained a model based on the same features, adding it would take minutes.
+Simply add the model in open ONNX format and link it using the *models.json* file, as described in the documentation.

 ### Real-World Examples

-In oru line of work, pySIPFENN and formation energies it predicts are usually used as a computational engine that generates proto-data for creation of thermodynamic databases (TDBs) using ESPEI (https://espei.org).
+In our line of work, pySIPFENN and the formation energies it predicts are usually used as a computational engine that generates proto-data for creation of thermodynamic databases (TDBs) using ESPEI (https://espei.org).
 The TDBs are then used through pycalphad (https://pycalphad.org) to predict phase diagrams and other thermodynamic properties.

 Another of its uses in our research is guiding the Density Functional Theory (DFT) calculations as a low-cost screening tool.
-Their efficient conjunction then drives experiments leading to discovery of new materials as presented in these two papers:
+Their efficient conjunction then drives the experiments leading to discovery of new materials, as presented in these two papers:

 - Sanghyeok Im, Shun-Li Shang, Nathan D. Smith, Adam M. Krajewski, Timothy Lichtenstein, Hui Sun, Brandon J. Bocklund, Zi-Kui Liu, Hojong Kim, Thermodynamic